Victim frustrated as trial delayed again in 2015 Greensboro crime spree

 The delay frustrated the only victim who attended Monday’s hearing.

-"We're very disappointed but we will not stop fighting," said Kevin Reinert.
+“We’re very disappointed, but we will not stop fighting,” Kevin Reinert said.

 Reinert was on the 18th hole at Starmount Forest Country Club in 2015 when he heard the low hum of a motor getting closer to him.
 Police said a Kia driven by Fox struck Reinert and threw him 20 feet, causing extensive injuries.